-Figure 9: The upper panel shows the conventions used to define $I_c$ - the electric field, resistivity and power criteria as well as the offset method.
-The lower panel shows $d^2V/dI^2$ .
-The dotted line is for the conductor and shunt (Willen et al., 1997).
-The solid line is for the superconductor alone and can be equated to the distribution in $I_c$ .
+Figure 9: The lower panel shows the conventions used to define I_c - the electric field, resistivity and power criteria as well as the offset method.
+The upper panel shows d^2V/dI^2 .
+The dotted line is for the conductor and shunt (Willen, Zhu et al., 1997).
+The solid line is for the superconductor alone and can be equated to the distribution in I_c .